Milan Obradović: International career

-Between 2000 and 2001, Obradović was a regular member of the Yugoslav national team, making seven appearances.
+Between 2000 and 2001, Obradović was a regular member of the Yugoslavia national team, making seven appearances.
 Previously, Obradović played for the Yugoslav national under-21 team in the unsuccessful qualification campaign for the 2000 UEFA Under-21 Championship under Milovan Đorić.

 Coaching career

 Obradović retired in January 2015 and immediately became the assistant manager of Slavko Matić at FK Napredak Kruševac.
 It lasted until 25 May 2015, where the duo was fired.

 Obradović continued alongside Slavko Matić and became his assistant at Slovenian club FC Koper in October 2015.
 On 22 March 2016, he then became the manager of Slovenian club FC Koper.
 The club decided to change manage on 26 September 2016 which meant, that Obradović left the club.

 On 18 February 2017, Obradović was presented as the new manager of the Serbian U19 national team.
 In May 2017, Obradović found an agreement with FK Spartak Subotica and the club announced him as the new manager from the new season.
 Only few days later it came out, that Obradović had called the management of the club to tell them, that he had accepted a more lucrative offer from another club.
 However, the deal was only a verbal agreement and never became official.

-At the end of January 2018, Obradović was hired as the assistant manager of the Serbian national team.
+At the end of January 2018, Obradović was hired as the assistant manager of the Serbia national team.
 About one year later, on 11 January 2019, Obradovic became the manager of the Azerbaijanian U21 national team.